OGODEVO/reki-cli/README.md

 ## 📊 REKI AUTO (Trading Bot)

-An autonomous trading agent that analyzes XAUUSD markets every 15 minutes and executes trades based on technical indicators and adaptive aggression strategies.
+An autonomous trading agent that analyzes FX markets every any time frame minutes and executes trades based on technical indicators and adaptive aggression strategies.

 ### Demo